Dorani/Full-Stack-Training/Back-End/README.md

 - Sometimes we want to find a particular instances of a dog
     - db.dogs.find({name:"rusty"})
     - return a single dog with name rusty

+- Update: allows us to make updates to the databases
+    - db.dogs.update({name:"rusty"}, {$set: {name: "bambam", isCute: true}})
+    - So what we have done above is the follow:
+        - updated the dogs where name is rusty, then we use $ set and provide an object to set, and it will preserve breed as pom and won't delete it
+        - and we also added a new property at the same time!

+- Delete or Removing: allows us to completely remove or destroy a dog from the dogs db
+    - db.dogs.remove({breed: "pom"})
+    - removing all dogs where the breed is pom
+    - returns a WriteResult({nRemoved: 1})